CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 1. **Preprocessing**

   Preprocessing resolves macros, removes comments, imports files and so on.
 In a nutshell it prepares the code for the compiler.
 Preprocessor also decides which compiler will be used for which source code file.
-Not surprisingly, swift source code file will be compiled by swiftc and other C like files will use clang.
+Not surprisingly, swift source code file will be compiled by `swiftc` and other C like files will use `clang`.

 2. **Compiler** (`swiftc`, `clang`)